iskrzycki/weather/README.md

 ## Device - heart of the system!

-Weather station is running on NodeMCU which is a esp-based microcontroller with ....
-(TODO provide params).
+Weather station is running on [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) microcontroller.
 Currently it's powered by usb charger.
 I will consider powering it by 18650 baterries or powerbank in the future.

 ![Weather station device](device.jpg "Weather station device")